tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 Unfortunately we do not have enough data to populate other columns with null values.
 So we will stop at the industry column.

 ### CHALLENGES
+Some of the challenges faced while cleaning and exploring the dataset include: